Stormbringer-Cookie/Stormbringer-Cookie/README.md

 # [WIP strawpage!!](https://irumastu.straw.page)

+names i go by are Gen, Julie (jules), Jessica, Ginger, Festivespooks, Ms. Carpenter, Miu or more

 I am an ordinary highschool girl, and this page is inactive (Majority at times. . . that is.)